 - The webmasters change the certificates after applying the patch.

-In other words, it will take some time to implement above even though the webmasters apply the patch.
+In other words, it will take some time to implement the above even though the webmasters apply the patch.
 I would want to reiterate that do not click links in emails or non-reputed websites.
-Simply, type the URL into address bar or if have the original site bookmarked, use the bookmark.
+Simply, type the URL into the address bar or if have the original site bookmarked, use the bookmark.